solana-labs/governance-docs/docs/DAO-Management/creating-DAOs/multisig-DAO.md

 **Then just click `Create wallet`, your wallet will pop up asking for signature.
 Approve to create the tokens and deploy the DAO.**

-After the transaction is complete, you'll be redirected to the DAO's page.
+After the transaction is complete, you'll be redirected to the multisig wallet's page.